Aryeh Eldad: Political career

 In November 2007, he announced the formation of a new secular right-wing party named Hatikva.
 Ultimately, the party ran as a faction of the National Union in the 2009 elections, with Eldad in third place on the alliance's list.
 He retained his seat as the Union won four mandates.

 In 2008, after Meretz Chairman Yossi Beilin submitted a bill to remove the Jewish settlers from Hebron, Eldad called the proposal "racist".
 In protest, he submitted a "mirror image" bill to the Knesset proposing that Hebron's Arab residents be removed "in order to protect the Jews of Hebron".
-Neither bill was adopted.

 Eldad's 2009 proposal that Palestinian Arabs be given Jordanian citizenship drew a formal protest from the Jordanian foreign minister.

 In 2012, Eldad and Michael Ben-Ari launched a new party, Otzma LeYisrael.
 However, the party failed to cross the 2% threshold in the 2013 elections, and Eldad subsequently lost his Knesset seat.